santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-custom-event-paste.md

-In this blog post I will show you one of the lesser known feature of Blazor custom event.
-This feature allows us to map a event to browser event and then connect to C# code.
+In this blog post, I will show you one of the lesser-known features of the Blazor custom event.
+This feature allows us to map an event to a browser event and then connect to the C# code.
-Here I am going to build a textbox that react to paste event and displayed the image that is pasted similar to facebook or twitter textbox.
+Here I am going to build a textbox that reacts to paste events and displays the pasted image, similar to Facebook or Twitter textbox.
-Currently the code support only the png image but you can easly extended it.
+Currently, the code supports only the png image, but this can quickly extend it.

 The following steps are generally required to enable custom events with custom event arguments.